argoproj-labs/argocd-vault-plugin/docs/backends.md

 ```

 ### 1Password Connect

+**Note**: The 1Password Connect backend does not support versioning, so specifying a version will be ignored.

 ##### 1Password Connect Authentication

 Refer to the [1Password Secrets Automation overview](https://support.1password.com/secrets-automation/) for 1Password Connect usage.

-These are the parameters for YCL:
+These are the parameters for 1Password Connect:

 ```
 AVP_TYPE: 1passwordconnect